OpenAMP/openamp-docs/openamp/overview.rst

 Topology
 ========

-The OpenAMP framework assumes a host controller to remote system architecture, but otherwise the **topology** of the different runtime systems may be star, chain or a combination.
+The OpenAMP framework assumes a main controller to remote system architecture, but otherwise the **topology** of the different runtime systems may be star, chain or a combination.

 .. image:: ../images/topo_types.svg

-A host will control one or more remotes cores each on a remote processor (star), and any remote processor could also act as a controller to manager another set of cores on a different remote processor (chain).
+A main controller will control one or more remote cores each on a remote processor (star), and any remote processor could also act as a controller to manage another set of cores on a different remote processor (chain).
 Each remote could be an individual or multiple cores of a processor.

-To exemplify, the following sections use diagrams detailing a star topology with a single Linux host controller and dual remote cores, with one remote core running an RTOS and the other a bare metal image.
+To exemplify, the following sections use diagrams detailing a star topology with a single Linux main controller and dual remote cores, with one remote core running an RTOS and the other a bare metal image.
 The choice of operating systems is arbitrary and just for this example.

-..  image:: ../images/fundamentals/host-2-remote.svg
+..  image:: ../images/fundamentals/main-2-remote.svg

 .. _resource-assignment-work-label: